Cyril Théréau: Udinese

 During the 2014 summer transfer window, Théréau signed for Udinese Calcio on an annual salary of €700,000.
 In his first season, he scored 10 goals.

 On 23 August 2015, he scored the decisive goal as Udinese beat Juventus 1–0.
 It was the first time in history Juventus lost on their home debut.
 He completed the 2015–16 season scoring 11 goals and contributing three assists in 36 league matches for his club.

 Fiorentina

 On 31 August 2017, Théréau signed a new contract with another Serie A club Fiorentina, after three years with Udinese.

 Cagliari loan

 On 31 January 2019, Théréau joined Cagliari on loan until 30 June 2019.

 Style of play

-Théréau is a skillful striker, who can score from practically every position.
-He reached fame in Belgium when he scored a goal after dribbling from the middle of the pitch to the penalty box.
-Although he is very tall, he has good ball shooting skills and is a technical player.
+Théréau has skills for striking and positioning.
+During his tenure in the Belgian First Division, he was noted for a goal after dribbling from the middle of the pitch to the penalty box.
+He is a technical player.